 Tha Chin River is the 2nd major river in the Central Plane.
-It flows separately from Chao Phraya River at Wat Sing district, Chainat Province then past Suphan Buri, Nakhon Sawan, Pathum Thani and met Thai Gulf at Samut Sakhon with the river length of 325 kilometers.
-There are 7 stations of water quality monitoring stations to control salinity in this river.
+It flows separately from Chao Phraya River at Wat Sing district, Chainat Province then past Suphan Buri, Nakhon Sawan, Pathum Thani and met Thai Gulf at Samut Sakhon with the total length of 325 kilometers.
+There are 7 water quality monitoring stations to control salinity in this river.
 If the salt water intrusion upstream becomes over the limit 2 ppt at Amphoe Samphran, the fresh water from Pho Phraya Irrigation Dam will discharge to control the salinity.

 Mae Klong River, the western region main river, has originated from the Western Mountain Range that divides Thailand and Burma.
-Mae Klong River is the combination of river Khwae Noi and Khwae Yai River and flow past Kanchanaburi, Ratchaburi into the Gulf of Thailand at Samut Songkhlam with a river length of 140 kilometers.
-The river has 6 monitoring stations to detect the salinity where dilution starts when the salinity goes over 2 ppt at Pak Khlong Dam Noen Sa Duak in Kanchanaburi Province.
+Mae Klong River is the combination of river Khwae Noi and Khwae Yai River and flow past Kanchanaburi, Ratchaburi into the Gulf of Thailand at Samut Songkhlam with total length of 140 kilometers.
+The river has 6 monitoring stations to detect the salinity where dilution starts when the salinity goes over 2 ppt at Pak Khlong Dam Noen Sa Duak in Ratchanaburi Province.

-Mae Nam Bang Pakong is the major river in the Eastern Region in which the river is combined at Prachin Buri River and Nakhon Nayok River at Ban Shang, Prachin Buri Province.
-The river flows from Nakhon Nayok Province, Prachin Buri Province, Chashoengsao Province where it meets the Gulf of Thailand with the river length of 122 kilomerters.
-There are 8 water quality monitoring stations to detect the salinity where dilution starts when the salinity goes over 2 ppt at Sam Phran District.
+Bang Pakong River is the major river in the Eastern Region in which the river is the combination of Prachin Buri River and Nakhon Nayok River at Ban Shang, Prachin Buri Province.
+The river flows from Nakhon Nayok Province, Prachin Buri Province, Chashoengsao Province where it meets the Gulf of Thailand with the total length of 122 kilomerters.
+There are 8 water quality monitoring stations to detect the salinity where dilution starts when the salinity goes over 2 ppt at Bang Khanak Bridge.
 The salinity in this river is controlled by Bang Prakong Dam.